ummamedia/ENGR489_2015_JarrodBakker/README.md

 Check Open vSwitch version:
     $ ovs-vswitchd --version

-##List of Python modules that need to installed onto the VM
+##List of Python modules that need to be installed onto the VM
 - prettytable
 - Scapy
 - netifaces